emmayeager/DataVisPortfolio/finalpt1.md

 * The first eviction moratorium under the CARES Act (March 2020 to July 2020).
 In Pittsburgh, this was the most successful tenant protection, holding eviction filings far below historical averages.
 * The second eviction moratorium issued by the CDC (September 2020 to August 2021).
 This was less successful, but still kept eviction filings below historical averages.
 It was eventually struck down by the Supreme Court.
 * The situation now.
 Despite high Covid transmission, tenants have extremely limited protections.
-* The potential to extend better tenants protections for the rest of the pandemic and beyond.
+* The potential to extend better tenants protections, pandemic or not.
 This section will include potential policies, like mediation, as well as things that people at risk for eviction or their neighbors can do to prevent it.

 ### Initial sketches